cornelhattingh/copilot-orchestra/README.md

 - Suggestions of files and functions to create or modify.
 - Tests to write.
 - Open questions and decisions for the User to answer.
+- Useful in case the User or the `Conductor` gets interrupted.
+You can always refer back to this and have the `Conductor` pick up where it left off.

 **Example:** `plans/user-authentication-plan.md`